Ukrainians in Kuban: Ukrainian music of the Kuban

 Music was one of the most important loves of the Ukrainians in Kuban.
 There are many Ukrainian folk songs sung in the Kuban region.
 Many of the songs are about Cossack heroes from Ukraine such as Morozenko, Baida (Cossack), Doroshenko, Sahaidachny, Bohdan Khmelnytsky, Maksym Kryvonis, and Danylo Nechay.
 A characteristic of Ukrainian folk songs of Kuban is the replacement of particular words to better reflect the local history and conditions.
 Where the word "Dunai" (the Danube) is used as a generic word for river, it is replaced by the word Kuban.
 Particularly popular are songs by the Sich Riflemen from Galicia, composed in the early 20th century, which juxtapose the word "rifleman" (Strilets) with the word "Cossack" (Kozak).

 In 1886 A. Bihdai published 14 books containing 556 Ukrainian folk songs.
 A similar publication named Malorusski pesni (Little-Russian (Ukrainian) songs) containing over 200 Ukrainian folk songs was collected by H. Kontsevych from singers of the Kuban Army choir.
 Close to 3,000 Ukrainian folk songs were recorded in Kuban by Oleksander Koshetz, who spent 3 years collecting materials.

-In 1966 a collection of songs of the Kuban Cossacks published in Krasnodar included the text of "Shche ne vmerla Ukraina", the Ukrainian Nationalist Anthem, which at that time was banned in Ukraine.
+In 1966 a collection of songs of the Kuban Cossacks published in Krasnodar included the text of "Shche ne vmerla Ukraina", the Ukrainian National Anthem, which at that time was banned in Ukraine.

 In the early 20th century a significant movement was organised for the support of people learning to play the Ukrainian folk instrument known as the bandura.
 The bandura movement became quite significant until it was repressed in the 1930s.
-A number of Kuban bandurists were founding members of the first professional bandurist capella organized in Kiev in 1918 under Vasyl Yemetz.
+A number of Kuban bandurists were founding members of the first professional bandurist capella organized in Kyiv in 1918 under Vasyl Yemetz.
 Kuban bandurists were also prominent in the formation of the second bandurist capella in Prague in 1923.

 In recent times there has been a revival in the singing of Ukrainian folk songs led by the Kuban Cossack Choir and its director, Viktor Zakharchenko.
 In a concert at the Ukraina Palace in Kyiv in 1990, the Kuban Cossack Choir was the first to sing the Ukrainian National Anthem, which they announced as a Kuban folk song.
 Ukrainian folk instruments are no longer officially banned and are returning to use, being taught at the Krasnodar Music college.